Singer cyclic lattices of type M: Singer Cyclic Polygons

 for $\sigma\in \{s,t\}$ and $n\in \cC^{\ast}$. \end{lem}

-\paragraph{The Fundamental Group of $k \backslash \bD(q)$.} Recall that to calculate the fundamental group of $k \backslash \bD(q)$ we need to quotient out a spanning tree (see \cite{nor2}).
+To calculate the fundamental group of $k \backslash \mathbf{D}(q)$ we need to quotient out a spanning tree \cite[Theorem 6.1]{nor2}.
 Of course, we know the fundamental group should be cyclic of order $k$.
-Let $T$ be the spanning tree,
+Let $T$ be the spanning tree

-Then we recover the fundamental group of $k\backslash \bD(q)$,
+Then we recover the fundamental group of $k\backslash \mathbf{D}(q)$,